-The first FULL day of school starts at 8:40 AM on Wednesday, September 8th.
-We will start the day with going to your period 1 and period 3 on Wednesday, and you will follow your schedule set for the school year.
+The first FULL day of school starts at 8:35 AM on Wednesday, September 7th.
+We will start the day with your period 1 class on Wednesday, and you will follow your schedule set for the school year.

 What Will I Need For Class?